RamseyInHouse/scut/README.md

 *Do not edit the HTML files `test/*.html`: they are compiled by Assemble from Handlebars templates, so any changes you make in the HTML files will be overwritten when somebody else makes changes and runs Assemble.* In fact, the HTML files shouldn't even be included in the repo.

 A few Grunt tasks will create the test page if you're running `grunt watch`.
 (If you weren't running `grunt watch` when you saved your changes, you can manually run `grunt test` for the same result.)
 Look at `Gruntfile.coffee` for details.

+**Another good way to experiment and test is to use [Codepen](http://codepen.io/), either starting your own pen from scratch or forking [the Scut Playground](http://codepen.io/davidtheclark/pen/yCadJ) (which imports the latest version of Scut)**

 ### Documenting